Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

 The financial benefit varies by location since each local government decides whether to offer the exemption and how much to exempt (partial or full).
-When available, the exemption reduces your property tax bill by the amount you would have paid on the assessed value of your solar equipment.
-The exemption lasts for at least five years once approved.
-To qualify, you must apply to your local building department for certification within one year of installation, and your solar equipment must meet state requirements.
-Some localities may provide the exemption retroactively to your installation date and reimburse any taxes already paid on the solar equipment.
+When available, the exemption reduces your property tax bill by removing the assessed value of your solar equipment from your taxable property value.
+The exemption lasts for a minimum of five years once approved.
+To qualify, homeowners must apply to their local building department for certification of their solar equipment, and their local government must have adopted an ordinance offering this tax exemption.
+If you install equipment and get certified within one year of installation, some localities may make the exemption retroactive to your installation date and reimburse any taxes already paid on the solar equipment.

-Virginia’s Solar Renewable Energy Certificates (SRECs) program allows homeowners with solar panels to earn additional income by selling certificates that represent the environmental benefits of their clean energy production.
-When your solar system generates electricity, it creates RECs that can be sold in the PJM regional market through brokers or aggregators, providing an ongoing revenue stream beyond your electricity savings.
+Virginia’s Solar Renewable Energy Certificates (SRECs) program allows homeowners with solar panels to earn credits for the clean energy they produce.
+When your solar system generates electricity, it creates Renewable Energy Certificates (RECs) that can be sold in the regional energy market.
+These certificates represent the environmental benefits of your solar production and provide an additional income stream beyond your electricity savings.

-Net metering in Virginia allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, the extra power flows to the grid and you receive credits on your electric bill at the same rate you pay for electricity (1:1 credit ratio).
-This means every kilowatt-hour (kWh) of solar energy you send to the grid reduces your future electric bills by the same amount you would normally pay for that electricity.
+Net metering in Virginia allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the grid.
+When your solar system produces more power than your home uses, that extra energy flows to the utility grid and you receive credits on your electric bill at the full retail rate (1:1 credit).
+During times when your solar panels aren’t producing enough power, like at night or on cloudy days, you can use these credits to offset the cost of electricity you draw from the grid.

-The financial benefits vary depending on your utility company.
-If you’re served by Dominion Energy Virginia, any unused credits can roll over month to month throughout the year.
-At the end of each year, remaining credits are either carried forward or paid out at Dominion’s avoided cost rate (approximately 3-5 cents per kWh).
-For Appalachian Power Company (APCo) customers, excess credits roll over indefinitely from month to month, but the utility does not provide cash payments for unused credits.
-This program is available to residential customers who install qualifying solar energy systems, though specific system size limits and interconnection requirements may apply through your local utility company.
+The financial benefit varies by utility company in Virginia.
+If you’re served by Dominion Energy, excess credits roll over month to month throughout the year, and at the end of each year, any remaining credits are either carried forward or paid out at Dominion’s avoided cost rate of approximately 3-5 cents per kWh.
+For Appalachian Power Company (APCo) customers, excess credits roll over indefinitely from month to month, providing ongoing value, though APCo does not pay out credits as cash.
+This program is available to residential solar customers of both utilities, and there are no specific deadlines mentioned for participation – the program operates continuously as long as net metering policies remain in effect.

 Ready to start saving with solar?